openshift/openshift-origin-design/conventions/documentation/create.md

 + When creating a resource from the summary table view page, the create resource form/yaml is presented in-page
 + If creating a resource from another context, such as the topology view, these forms can be surfaced in a modal
 + Resources should have samples available on creation.
 When first viewing the form, the sample panel should be closed by default.
 When first viewing the YAML creation, the sample panel should be open by default.
++ Upon creating a resource, the user should generally be taken into that newly created resource's details.
+An exception can be if the resource list is not surfaced at a top level and the user should be oriented to its location (Operands do this as their list is in the operator,) so the user is taken to the resource list.

 ---